An Online Offering For Those 50 And Older

 Closed Captioning Provided

-The Buddha’s teachings remind us of the impermanence of all things and that our lives, bodies, hearts and minds are in a constant state of change.
-Those of us entering elderhood find ourselves experiencing impermanence in new ways.
-We may ask ourselves what does becoming an elder mean to me?
+We may ask ourselves what does becoming an elder mean today?
 What is my relationship to my ancestors – and to those who are coming after me?
-What wounds and struggles am I leaving behind, and what new challenges are emerging?
-How am I tending my body – and what is it teaching me today?
+What wounds and struggles am I leaving behind, and what new challenges and gifts are emerging?
+How am I embodying spiritual, mental, physical, and emotional balance at this time?

-We will use drumming, movement, silent meditation, writing and/or art as well as small and large group sharing to honor and celebrate this significant time in our lives.
 Please bring a sacred object for our virtual altar, as well as writing and/or drawing materials.
 We invite all bodies, genders, ethnicities, sexual preferences, and abilities to share in our co-creative exploration of the gifts, challenges, and power of elderhood.
+We welcome those who came to our first offerings in February as well as new folks wanting to join us in June.

 Please note: Registered participants will receive a zoom link to join us online with their Eventbrite confirmation email.
 Thank you for your support